-Functional interfaces with risk and safety management program include areas such as credentialing and privileging, information technology, event reporting and investigation, performance assessment and improvement, and infection control.
+Functional interfaces with risk and safety management program include areas such as credentialing and privileging, information technology, event reporting and investigation, performance assessment and improvement, and environmental health and safety which includes infection control.
 All areas work together on risk reduction strategies and methods as described in this program.